- Home

 PYE, Dundrum

-PYE is the new kid on the Dundrum block and has a doggy entente cordiale which comes as no surprise given it’s a sister establishment of The Barbers Pub in Stoneybatter, a well-known dog-friendly spot.
+PYE in Dundrum has a doggy entente cordiale which comes as no surprise given it’s a sister establishment of the Barbers Bar.
 Bringing your pooch is hugely encouraged here, there’s even a doggy vending machine selling toys, treats and beer-biscuits, dog-themed accessories and dog beds in the lounge where your furry friend can cosy up while you enjoy a pint.

 Cat & Cage, Drumcondra